-In light of the uncertain penalties and the meal and rest break claims that may be difficult to certify and manage, the settlement achieves a good result for the class.
+The settlement thus represents over 20 percent of the maximum value of the core claims, and over 12 percent of the maximum value of the entire case with penalties.
+Particularly considering the portion of the case's value attributable to uncertain penalties and claims that could be difficult to certify for class treatment, the settlement achieves a good result for the class.
+The Court is further persuaded by the detailed discussion of the merits and risks that is provided in the Declaration of Douglas Han supporting Plaintiff's motion.
 For purposes of preliminary approval, the Court finds that the settlement is fair and reasonable to the class, and the PAGA allocation is genuine, meaningful, and reasonable in light of the statute's purposes.

 Of course, the Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
 (See Garabedian v.
 Los Angeles Cellular Telephone Co.
-(2004) 118 Cal.App.4th 123, 127-128.)
-Counsel shall submit lodestar information prior to the final approval hearing in this matter so the Court can compare the lodestar information with the requested fees.
-(See Laffitte v.
-Robert Half
+(2004) 118 Cal.
+App.
+4th 123, 127-128.)